MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/call-using-microsoft-teams.md

 > [!NOTE]
 > Your administrator must have enabled and set up the in-app notifications for you to view the missed calls.

-To view the missed call notification, select the bell icon in the upper-right corner of the page.
+To view the missed call notification, select the Notifications icon (bell icon) in the upper-right corner of the page.

 ## Transfer a Teams call (preview)